Qutang Gorge: The Ancient Pathway (古棧道)

-These narrow footpaths were built starting in Western Han Dynasty (206 BC – 220 AD) and continued to be maintained and improved until the middle of the 20th century.
+These narrow footpaths were built starting in the Western Han dynasty (206 BC – 220 AD) and continued to be maintained and improved until the middle of the 20th century.
 The original purpose was to provide a footpath for human haulers to pull boats upstream.
 Thus they were always alongside cliffs next to the river.
 Since the earliest days, boats going downstream used oars just to get steerage way.
 Going upstream, human powered oars were no match to the rapid current.
 Thus gangs of humans, harnessed to a tow rope, hauled the boats upstream.
 These haulers needed a path along the steep cliffs to walk on.
 Thus the Ancient Pathways were built.
 Even today haulers can be seen as in 天山網.

 Over the years, these paths were expanded and improved.
 In addition to paths for haulers, paths were built for hauling goods up mountains.
 These higher paths would survive the flooding after the Three Gorges Dam is complete.

-Hanging Coffins (懸棺)
+Hanging Coffins

-Hanging coffins are a method of ceremonially placing the corpses of the deceased upon cliff sides, an ancient funeral custom of some minority groups, especially the Bo people of southern China.
+Hanging coffins (懸棺) are a method of ceremonially placing the corpses of the deceased upon cliff sides, an ancient funeral custom of some minority groups, especially the Bo people of southern China.
 Coffins of various significant shapes were often carved out of a whole piece of wood.
 Hanging coffins either rest upon beams projecting outward from the cliff's vertical faces such as mountains, are placed in caves in the face of cliffs, or sit on natural rock projections on mountain faces.

 The Rhinoceros Gazing at the Moon (犀牛望月峰)

-A rock formation that resembles a rhinoceros with head raised.
+The Rhinoceros Gazing at the Moon (犀牛望月峰) is a rock formation that resembles a rhinoceros with head raised.